-This means that for children under 3, a crib is the safest option with the mattress on the lowest setting.
+For children under 3, a crib is the safest option with the mattress on the lowest setting.
 This is because young children lack impulse control, which explains why your child becomes a yo-yo when put into a “regular” bed.
 Children develop impulse control around between 2.5 years and 3 years old.

 Make sure that your child’s bed is not next to the blinds, because children are funny: putting things “up” is almost like a game.
 Make sure that you have removed or secured cords (like on blinds or lamps), and outlets are covered.
 Once you’ve “child-proofed” the bedroom, take some time to look around the rest of your house to make sure that those cords and outlets are secure as well.

 Keep Medicines and Cleaning Supplies Out of Reach

 Out of sight, out of mind?
 Not necessarily, especially when you’re dealing with a curious child.
 Make sure that your medications are out of the medicine cabinet — your child could easily climb up on the counter if she is determined — the same goes for cleaning products.
 Ensure that you store anything potentially toxic well out of reach, even if that means putting in the garage.

 Make Sure Smoke Alarms are Installed and Working

 If you don’t have them installed, be sure to rectify that.
 They will keep your children safe.
 If you have bedrooms on upper stories, teach your child to go to the window for help, and if you have older children, teach them to use an escape ladder (but only in emergencies!)

 Don’t Forget the CO Detector